Trust Deeds

 Got a question?
 Maybe we have an answer for you here . . .

-4 years.
-Typically Trust Deeds in Scotland last for 4 years.
-You will make one fixed regular affordable monthly payment to your Trustee, who distributes the money to your creditors, minus their fee for arranging and managing the Trust Deed.
+You will make one reduced, affordable monthly payment to your Trustee, who distributes the money to your creditors, minus their fee for arranging and managing the Trust Deed.

-Call Trust Deed Scotland today and not only can we confirm how long a Trust Deed lasts in Scotland for you depending on your circumstances, but we can also find out how we can help you with your debts and alternatives.
+Call Trust Deed Scotland today and not only can we confirm how long a Trust Deed lasts in Scotland for you depending on your circumstances, but we can also find out how we can help you with your unaffordable debts and provide you with tailored debt advice.

-In Scotland, Trust Deeds are a valuable Government created debt relief tool that offers a way to manage your unaffordable debt.
+In Scotland, Trust Deeds are a valuable formal Scottish debt solution that offers a way to manage your unaffordable debt.

-You can reduce your monthly debt payments down to an affordable level and become debt free in as little as 48 months.
+You can reduce your monthly debt payments down to an affordable level and make a fresh start in as little as 48 months.
 You must have a minimum of £5,000 of unsecured debt to qualify, but you can apply for a Trust Deed if you have over £50,000 of unsecured debt also.

 If you qualify, a Trust Deed is right for you depending on your personal circumstances and ultimately you should be given qualified debt advice to explain to you the advantages of Trust Deeds and the disadvantages of Trust Deeds and there are alternative debt solutions in Scotland that may be more suitable for you such as the Debt Arrangement Scheme.